Head of Learning Support, Intervention Manager, Child Protection Officer – Mr G Odlin, Assistant Headteacher (email@example.com)

 The SENCo invites parents/carers of prospective pupils with additional needs to visit the school for a separate look around and discussion about the support requirements of their child.

-All Year 6 pupils transferring to Downlands Community School receive a visit in their feeder primary school from the designated Head of Year 7.
+All Year 6 pupils transferring to Downlands Community School receive a visit in their feeder primary school from the designated Achievement Leader for Year 7, Pastoral Support Officer and SENCO.

-Additional visits to Downlands Community School are arranged for pupils who might benefit from extra familiarization with the school and key support staff.
+Three additional visits to Downlands Community School are arranged for pupils who might benefit from extra familiarization with the school and key support staff, as advised by primary SENCOs.

 All year 6 transferring to Downlands Community School have a complete day’s induction at Downlands in the summer term.

-A ‘Confidential Notes’ booklet is produced by the Head of Year regarding the incoming Year 7 for all staff.
+A ‘Confidential Notes’ booklet is produced by the Achievement Leader regarding the incoming Year 7 for all staff.

 The SENCo creates a support register for the incoming Year 7.
 Primary feeder schools send to the SENCo relevant information, for example, individual learning plans, support programmes, visit records from external agencies.